helwed/helwed.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I am Helena!
-I am a Ph.D. research fellow at the University of Antwerp, Belgium!
+I am a Pre-doctoral Research Fellow at the University of Antwerp, Belgium!

-**Who am I?** After graduating in linguistics with a focus on computational linguistics in 2019, I used the last few years to first explore the industry while working at Fraunhofer IAIS, where I was able to develop skills in client communication, business proposal writing, and (agile) project management.
-After one year, I continued my academic career as a doctoral student in Antwerp, Belgium.
-As a Ph.D. student, I am currently enlarging my knowledge about corpus linguistics, statistical methods, academic writing, (academic) project management, and conference presentations.
+**Who am I?** After graduating in linguistics with a focus on computational linguistics in 2019, I used the last few years to first explore the industry while working at the Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS), where I was able to develop skills in client communication, business proposal writing, and (agile) project management.
+After one year, I continued my academic career as a Pre-doctoral Research Fellow in Antwerp, Belgium.
+As a Pre-doctoral Research Fellow, I am currently enlarging my knowledge about corpus linguistics, natural language processing (NLP), statistical methods, academic writing, (academic) project management, and conference presentations.

 # Education
 * **B.A.** in **(Computational) Linguistics**, Ruhr University Bochum, Germany, 2017
 * **B.A.** in **German studies**, Ruhr University Bochum, Germany, 2017
 * **M.A.** in **Computational Linguistics**, Ruhr University Bochum, 2019
-* Currently: **Ph.D.** in **Linguistics**, University of Antwerp, 2025 (expected)
+* Currently: **Ph.D.** in **Linguistics**, University of Antwerp
   * **Topic**: "A corpus-based analysis of grammatical cohesion in L2 German: Insights into the effect of learners' native language on academic writing proficiency in a foreign language."
   * Funded by **Research Foundation Flanders (FWO)**